 Zum Dessert hätte ich gern (desert option).

-(As desert, I would like to have (desert option.)
+(For dessert, I would like (desert option.)

-How to order in German?
+How to pay in German

 Die Rechnung, bitte!